-Rishi Sunak ‘over-promising’ on stopping small boats, senior Tories fear
+Rishi Sunak vow to ‘stop small boats’ doomed to fail, claim senior Conservatives

 “This is the inevitable consequence of pathetic headline-chasing and government by gimmick, in place of serious solutions and hard work.”

 The Refugee Council said rising Channel crossings was a “direct consequence of safe routes being so limited and ineffective”.

-Chief executive Enver Solomon added: “The government’s efforts to deter desperate people from crossing the Channel will continue to fail, simply because they’re doing nothing to address the reasons people come.
-But the solution is clear: we must create safe and orderly routes for refugees to come to the UK.”
+Chief executive Enver Solomon added: “The government’s efforts to deter desperate people from crossing the Channel will continue to fail, simply because they’re doing nothing to address the reasons people come.”

 The Joint Council for the Welfare of Immigrants said the planned new law would “do nothing to prevent perilous crossings or save lives”.

-Policy and advocacy manager Caitlin Boswell accused the government of “ignoring the evidence and manufacturing a crisis”, adding: “To see Rishi Sunak announcing yet another senseless anti-refugee law as the depth of government’s failure is revealed is nothing less than a travesty.”
+Policy and advocacy manager Caitlin Boswell accused the government of “ignoring the evidence and manufacturing a crisis”.

 The Care4Calais charity said that small boat crossings would “continue to increase because our government's anti-refugee rhetoric is no alternative for workable solutions”.

-Ms Braverman told the Sun on Sunday: “It has to be that if you come here illegally you will be detained and swiftly removed.
-Our laws will be simple in their intention and practice – the only route to the UK will be a safe and legal route.”

-A Home Office spokesperson said: “The public rightly expects us to stop the boats and fix our asylum system.
+Mr Heaton-Harris suggested on Sunday that the government may look at opening more “safe and legal routes” for asylum seekers.

+Referring to recent protests outside hotels housing asylum seekers, the minister said “lots of people are triggered in all sorts of ways by this level of illegal immigration into our country”.

-“We are taking immediate action to tackle the rise in dangerous and illegal crossings, by speeding up returns and stepping up enforcement and we will bring forward new laws to restore fairness to our system and break the business model of the people smugglers who profit from putting lives at risk.”
+A Home Office spokesperson said: “We are taking immediate action to tackle the rise in dangerous and illegal crossings, by speeding up returns and stepping up enforcement and we will bring forward new laws to restore fairness to our system and break the business model of the people smugglers who profit from putting lives at risk.”

 Join our commenting forum